End Zone Team of the Week: Post Antelopes

-POST, Texas (KCBD) - The fifteenth KCBD End Zone Team of the Week for this season is the Post Antelopes.
+POST, Texas (KCBD) - The sixteenth KCBD End Zone Team of the Week for this season is the Post Antelopes.

-In their Quarterfinals matchup in the 2A Division 1 playoffs against Cisco, the Antelopes beat the Lobos 33-0
+In their semifinal matchup in the 2A Division 1 playoffs against Crawford, the Antelopes beat the Pirates 28-14.

-For the first time this season, Post was truly challenged early on, held scoreless through the first quarter.
-The Bold Gold’s defense has been playing lights out all season.
-They held all the teams to less than a combined 50 points in the regular season and have only given up six so far this postseason.
+The Bold Gold was tested again in the playoffs but was able to overcome the adversity and make crucial plays on defense to secure the win.
+The team will be heading back to the state championship game for the second year in a row.
+Last year, the Antelopes lost to Refugio 28-7.

-Next week, they’ll take on the Crawford Pirates (13-1) Thursday night, Dec.
-10 in Brownwood.
+Next week, they’ll take on the Shiner Comanches (13-0) in the title game Thursday night, December 17th in AT&T Stadium in Arlington.

 Copyright 2020 KCBD.
 All rights reserved.